PotatoesLegend/ardupilot/README.md

 # ArduPilot project used for holodeck demo

 ## Introduction
-This branch maintains the customized firmware I use for the demo in Holodeck.
+This branch maintains the customized firmware I use for the pentacopter demo.
 This branch demonstrates:
 1. How to create a new MAVLink message to send Vicon data to the board.
 2. How to implement an LQR controller.
 3. How to use ROS to send fake MAVLink messages.